muxinc/mux-ruby/docs/IncidentsApi.md

 List Related Incidents

-Returns all the incidents that seem related to a specific incident
+Returns all the incidents that seem related to a specific incident.

 ### Examples